libreswitch/ops/tests/rest/rest_test.md

  b.
 Verify if the HTTP response is `200 OK`.
  c.
 Confirm that the user can log in with the new password.

-2. Verify that the request fails when trying to update a user with an empty password, and the user is part of the ovsdb_users group.
+2. Verify that the request fails when trying to update an user with an empty password, and the user is part of the ovsdb_users group.
  a.
 Execute the PUT request over /rest/v1/system/users/{id} with the following data:
 ```
 {